 The Surety: The company who financially backs the bond

-Contractor license bonds are a form of credit, not insurance, and exist to protect the consumer.
-Since Contractor License Bonds are a form of credit, contractors must apply and qualify for a bond much like other forms of credit.
-Acquiring a bond typically involves an application process, a credit check and some level of validation that the contractor has the financial stability to maintain the bond.
+Contractor license bonds are not insurance, but a form of credit.
+They exist to protect the consumers, and with the license bonds being a form of credit, contractors have to apply and qualify for a bond just like other forms of credit.
+There is typically an application process involved in acquiring the bond, along with a credit check and some level of affirmation that the contractor has the financial stability to uphold the bond.

-DJM Insurance Services is dedicated to serving the needs of our contractor clients by offering Contractors License Bonds and contractor’s liability insurance in California from a variety of surety companies.
-Because we specialize in the construction industry, we know which surety markets offer the best rates based on your unique credit situation.
-Buy your contractor license bond online now by completing the form on this page or call us at (800) 763-0698 for your free, no-obligation Contractors License Bond quote.
+Since we specialize in the construction industry, we know which surety markets offer the best rates based on your unique credit situation.
+Call us today at (800) 763-0698 for your free, no-obligation Contractors License Bond quote.

 Being a General Contractor in this economy is tough enough without having to worry about rising costs of insurance.
 DJM insurance goes out of their way not only to find me the best deal possible for my insurance needs they set the standard in customer service.
 I would rec-ommend DJM to anyone that wants a good deal and service that has long been forgotten by other insurance companies. -Rich – R W Companies